joestump/reader/README.md

-# 📖 Reader
+## 📖 Reader

 Reader is a simple self-hosted application that takes in a URL and converts it into reader-mode friendly content using the [postlight parser](https://github.com/postlight/parser).
+Reader includes an API to programmatically access reader mode content and makes a great content proxy for local LLMs and SearXNG.

 ![Reader Screenshot](docs/images/screenshot.png)

-# ⭐️ Features
+## ⭐️ Features

 - 🔖 Bookmarklet for one-click sanization
 - 🔌 API to programmatically access reader mode content
 - ☀️Light and 🌙Dark themes

-# 🐳 Using docker (recommended)
+## 🐳 Using docker (recommended)

 ```yaml
 version: "3"